Sweden Solar System

 The Sweden Solar System is the world's largest permanent scale model of the Solar System.
-The Sun is represented by the Avicii Arena in Stockholm, the largest hemispherical building in the world.
+The Sun is represented by Avicii Arena in Stockholm (still known by most as Globen), the largest hemispherical building in the world.
 The inner planets can also be found in Stockholm but the outer planets are situated northward in other cities along the Baltic Sea.
 The system was started by Nils Brenning, professor at the Royal Institute of Technology in Stockholm, and Gösta Gahm, professor at the Stockholm University.
-The model represents the Solar System on the scale of 1:20 million.
+The model represents the Solar System on the scale of 1:20 000 000, i.e. one metre represents 20,000 km.

 The system

 The bodies represented in this model include the Sun, the planets (and some of their moons), dwarf planets and many types of small bodies (comets, asteroids, trans-Neptunians, etc.), as well as some abstract concepts (like the Termination Shock zone).
 Because of the existence of many small bodies in the real Solar System, the model can always be further increased.

 The Sun is represented by the Avicii Arena (Globen), Stockholm, which is the largest hemispherical building in the world, 110 m in diameter.
 To respect the scale, the globe represents the Sun including its corona.